Loneliness: Society level

-High levels of chronic loneliness can also have society wide effects.
-Noreena Hertz writes that Hannah Arendt was the first to discuss the link between loneliness and the politics of intolerance.
-In her book The Origins of Totalitarianism Arendt argues that loneliness is an essential prerequisite for a totalitarian movement to gain power.
+High levels of chronic loneliness can also have society-wide effects.
+Economist Noreena Hertz writes that Hannah Arendt was the first to discuss the link between loneliness and the politics of intolerance.
+In her book, The Origins of Totalitarianism, Arendt argues that loneliness is an essential prerequisite for a totalitarian movement to gain power.
 Hertz states that the link between an individual's loneliness and their likelihood to vote for a populist political party or candidate has since been supported by several empirical studies.
 In addition to increasing support for populist policies, Hertz argues that a society with high levels of loneliness risks eroding its ability to have effective mutually beneficial politics.
-Partly as loneliness tends to make people more suspicious about each other.
-And also as some of the ways individuals alleviate loneliness, such as technological or transactional substitutes for human companionship, can reduce peoples political and social skills, such as their ability to compromise and to see other points of view.
+Some of the ways individuals alleviate loneliness, such as technological or transactional substitutes for human companionship, can reduce people's political and social skills, such as their ability to compromise and to see other points of view.

-However, the link between loneliness and political attitudes remains underexplored and ambiguous.
-Studies investigating the relationship between loneliness and voter orientation directly found that lonely individuals tend to abstain from elections rather than support populist parties.
+Studies investigating the relationship between loneliness and voter orientation directly found that lonely individuals can abstain from elections rather than support authoritarian parties.
+Other studies found romantic loneliness increased support for authoritarianism.
 This inconsistency might stem from differences in the definition and operationalization of loneliness.
-While Hertz applies a broader definition of loneliness, the empirical studies that contradict her point use self reported, directly measured loneliness as predictor for voting behavior.

 Physiological mechanisms linked to poor health

 There are a number of potential physiological mechanisms linking loneliness to poor health outcomes.
 In 2005, results from the American Framingham Heart Study demonstrated that lonely men had raised levels of Interleukin 6 (IL-6), a blood chemical linked to heart disease.
-A 2006 study conducted by the Center for Cognitive and Social Neuroscience at the University of Chicago found loneliness can add thirty points to a blood pressure reading for adults over the age of fifty.
-Another finding, from a survey conducted by John Cacioppo from the University of Chicago, is that doctors report providing better medical care to patients who have a strong network of family and friends than they do to patients who are alone.
+A 2006 study conducted by the Center for Cognitive and Social Neuroscience at the University of Chicago found loneliness can add thirty points to a blood pressure reading for adults over the age of 50.
+Another finding, from a survey conducted by John Cacioppo from the same university, is that doctors report providing better medical care to patients who have a strong network of family and friends than they do to patients who are alone.
 Cacioppo states that loneliness impairs cognition and willpower, alters DNA transcription in immune cells, and leads over time to high blood pressure.
-Lonelier people are more likely to show evidence of viral reactivation than less lonely people.
-Lonelier people also have stronger inflammatory responses to acute stress compared with less lonely people; inflammation is a well known risk factor for age-related diseases.
+Lonelier people are more likely to show evidence of viral reactivation and have stronger inflammatory responses to acute stress compared to less lonely people; inflammation is a well-known risk factor for age-related diseases.

 When someone feels left out of a situation, they feel excluded and one possible side effect is for their body temperature to decrease.
 When people feel excluded blood vessels at the periphery of the body may narrow, preserving core body heat.
 This class protective mechanism is known as vasoconstriction.